robot5000-design/ms3/README.md

 _New Review/Edit Review:_

 This page is only accessible to logged in users.
 It contains a form which is used by a user to submit a new review or to edit an existing review.
 The user can give a rating to a movie.
-Ratings are adjusted if a review is deleted or the score adjusted.
+Ratings are adjusted if a review is deleted or the score adjusted by editing a review.

 _Admin Controls:_